manfromexistence/manfromexistence/readme.md

 # Hey, folks it is: 07/07/2024(Sunday) ->
 Here are some lists that I maded today:

+## Will learn:
+1. Zig
+2. C++
+3. Python
+4. Typescript
+5. Testing
+N. And, currently I don't have a good amount of knowledge in OBJECT ORIENTED PROGRAMMING.
+So, will try to learn that.

 ## Notes:
 ```
 I choose to use folder dir as domain name when deploying websites to Vercel